Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ACR.Retention.md

 The retention policy (in days) can be set to 0-365.
 The default is 7 days.

+To configure a retention policy, the container registry must be using a Premium SKU.

 ## RECOMMENDATION

 Consider enabling a retention policy for untagged manifests.